ZJU-Walker/legged_control2go1/README.md

 This repo is based on [qiayuanliao/legged_control](https://github.com/qiayuanliao/legged_control) and made some changes to make it work on both simulation and real Unitree go1 robot.

+Before you launch on go1, **be sure switch your go1 to damping mode**.

 ## Modify urdf files

 - `/home/walker/Summer/legged_change2go1/src/legged_control/legged_examples/legged_unitree/legged_unitree_description/meshes`